walberson/Memorar-Cadastro/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Memorar Cadastro]
+[Memorar Registration]

   <p>

-  Um sistema de cadastro com frontend em Vue e Backend Symphony & MariaDB </p>
+A registration system with Vue frontend and Symphony & MariaDB backend </p>